oleg-glingeanu/MERN_stack_follow_along/README.md

-# MERN_stack_follow_along
+# Follow along project Using MERN stack

- Following along a project using the MERN stack
+ Its a 3 hour small course using GraphQL and Apollo alongisde the MERN stack to deliver data to the user from MongoDB

+ ## Fully functional CRUD database that can be used by the client